 This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

-Below is a screenshot of Makeup Geek’s official animal testing statement:
+Below is a screenshot of what’s currently stated on Makeup Geek’s website about its cruelty-free claims:

-Most imported cosmetics sold in mainland China are required by law to be tested on animals in 2021.
-However, Makeup Geek has confirmed they do not sell their products in retail stores in mainland China and therefore they are not required to test on animals.
+Makeup Geek has confirmed they do not sell their products in retail stores in mainland China; therefore, they are not required to test on animals.

 “Thank you for contacting our customer service team.
 At this time we do not have any distributors in China.“